translucent-link/chainlink-node-jobs/ethereum-kovan/Post > Uint256/README.md

 * `post` - internet-facing URL to post the `requestData` to
 * `requestData` - the JSON-string payload that will be sent to the URL
-* `path` - comma-separated JSON path used to extract the string value
+* `path` - comma-separated JSON path used to extract the integer value
+* `multiply` - factor using to deal with precision and rounding errors

 Note: use commas not dots for JSON paths.